1. Telebroad | Support Center

 Custom Function Variables

-- Body: This is any data that the AI process, updates, or creates on the resource.
+• Body: This is any data that the AI processes, updates, or creates on the resource.
 For example, we can have a "Topic" variable that the AI will fill in with the reason a client called about.

 For example, if a client calls to ask for a discount on subscription renewal, we can have query variables for the AI to check their current plan, remaining months on it, and if they have any outstanding balance.
 The tool's prompt instructions will have several lines to calculate the discount accordingly.

-The Source option determines how values are assigned to variables.
+When adding variables, the Source option determines how values are assigned to them.

-You can tell the AI to Send Empty Value instead or Omit Feild to make the AI ignore the variable when processing the function.
+You can tell the AI to Send Empty Value instead or Omit Field to make the AI ignore the variable when processing the function.

 Selecting Reject Request tells the AI not to proceed with processing the function.
 You should include directions in the Prompt Instructions field to tell the AI what to do in such a case.